carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 and `#include "ff.h"`.

 Happy hacking!

+## Future Directions
+You are welcome to contribute to this project!
+Just submit a Pull Request.
+Here are some ideas for future enhancements:
+* Battery saving: at least stop the SDIO clock when it is not needed
+* Support 1-bit SDIO
+* Try multiple cards on a single SDIO bus
+* Port SDIO driver to [FreeRTOS-FAT-CLI-for-RPi-Pico](https://github.com/carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico)

 ## Appendix A: Adding Additional Cards
 When you're dealing with information storage, it's always nice to have redundancy.
 There are many possible combinations of SPIs and SD cards.
 One of these is putting multiple SD cards on the same SPI bus, at a cost of one (or two) additional Pico I/O pins (depending on whether or you care about Card Detect).
 I will illustrate that example here.